Mexican cottontail

-The Mexicаn cottontail (Sylvilagus cunicularius) is a species of cottontail rabbit that is endemic to southern Mexico.
+The Mexican cottontail (Sylvilagus cunicularius) is a species of cottontail rabbit that is endemic to southern Mexico.
 Its natural habitats are temperate forests, subtropical or tropical dry forests and pastureland.

 Taxonomy and evolution

 The Mexican cottontail was first described by the English naturalist George Robert Waterhouse in 1848 as part of his work in classifying specimens in the collection of the museum of the Zoological Society of London.
 In his account, Waterhouse gave a very brief description compared to those of other species, noted that the specimen was from a population in Mexico (which was given as its type locality), and stated that its scientific name, Lepus cunicularius, was attributed to the German zoologist Hinrich Lichtenstein.
 Lichtenstein had written in 1830 about the Mexican cottontail very briefly, stating that the species described as Lepus cunicularius was a burrowing rabbit that differed from European rabbits in size, color, and proportions, and could be named the "white-breasted rabbit" (weifsbrüstige Kaninchen).
 Mammalogist Marcus Ward Lyon Jr. gave the Mexican cottontail its current genus, Sylvilagus, in 1904, though he provided only the names Sylvilagus insolitus and Sylvilagus veraecrucis, the former of which was clarified to be a subspecies of the latter, as written by American naturalist Edward William Nelson in 1909.
 Nelson also noted that S. veraecrucis was a synonym of S. cunicularius, the name that had priority, which remains in use today.
 In 1969, mammal curator George Gilbert Goodwin clarified the species' type locality as "Sacualpan", meaning Zacualpan, Mexico.
 The Mexican cottontail is closely related to the Tres Marias cottontail (S. graysoni), a species that lives only on the Islas Marías in Nayarit.
 It is also a close relative of the desert cottontail (S. audubonii), with which it forms a clade, and the Omilteme cottontail (S. insonus).

 The Mexican cottontail is placed in the subgenus Sylvilagus.
 Based on analysis of the size and shape characteristics of the species, four subspecies have been identified: